pifroggi/vs_degrade/README.md

 * Make sure your randomized values are actually in the range supported by FFmpeg.

 __*`fields`* (optional)__
-Will seperate the clip into fields, degrade with ffmpeg, then put them back together.
+Will seperate the clip into fields, degrade with FFmpeg, then put them back together.
 This creates interlacing artifacts like combing and more mosquito noise.

 __*`planes`* (optional)__
 Which planes to degrade.
 Any unmentioned planes will simply be copied.
 If nothing is set, all planes will be degraded.

 __*`path`* (optional)__
-Path to FFmpeg in case it is not auto-detected.
+Path to FFmpeg, in case it is not auto-detected.